Why is this important?

 An appeal means that your benefit or tax credit decision will be looked at by an independent tribunal, called the First-Tier Tribunal.
 This is a panel of up to three people who are experts on benefits.
 It always includes someone who is legally qualified.
 The tribunal members are completely separate from the offices which make benefit, tax credit and national insurance decisions.
 The tribunal cannot change the law and it cannot consider changes of circumstances which took place since the decision.

 If you have the right to appeal against a decision, you will be told this in the decision letter.
 If you cannot appeal against a decision you may still be able to ask for it to be looked at again (see under heading Get the decision looked at again).
 You have one month from the date you were sent the decision letter in which to appeal a benefit decision and 30 days to appeal a tax credit decision.
-You can get this time limit extended by 14 days if you ask for a written statement of the reasons for the decision.
+For benefit, not tax credit decisions, you can get this time limit extended by 14 days if you ask for a written statement of the reasons for the decision.
 Also, if there are special circumstances which meant you could not appeal within one month - for example, you were in hospital or there was a postal strike, it may be possible for a late appeal to be accepted.

 A late appeal can also be accepted if the tribunal think that it is fair and just to let the appeal be heard.
 You should explain the reasons for your late appeal on the appeal form making sure you say why it is important for the decision to be changed.
 A late appeal can only be accepted within 13 months of the date the decision letter was sent to you.
 For a late tax credit appeal, it is a year and 30 days from the date the decision was sent to you.